 - Most thermal mass flow meters have extreme low-end sensitivity, capable of detecting even a pilot light in a natural gas line.

 - Thermal mass flow meters have no moving parts.
-The technology depends on the heat transfer passing a pair of resistance temperature detectors (RTDs) comprising of stable platinum wound sensors protected with a stainless-steel sheath.
+The technology depends on the heat transfer passing a pair of resistance temperature detectors (RTDs) comprising stable platinum wound sensors protected with a stainless-steel sheath.

 - Thermal mass flow meters offer extraordinary repeatability and reproducibility with negligible maintenance over a broad flow range.